Bill Sharman: Early life

-Military service and college
+College career

-Sharman served during World War II from 1944 to 1946 in the US Navy, and was a graduate of the University of Southern California.
+Sharman was a graduate of the University of Southern California.
 He started on both the baseball and basketball teams.
-USC records describe him as playing on the school's baseball team for two years, in 1949 and 1950, and not as a member the 1948 USC Trojans baseball team.
+USC records describe him as playing on the school's baseball team for two years, in 1949 and 1950, and not as a member of the 1948 USC Trojans baseball team.

-Sharman played basketball for four years at USC (1946–1950).
+Sharman played basketball for four years at USC (1946–1950) in the Pacific Coast Conference.
 He averaged 15.9 points per game as a junior (1948–1949), and 18.6 as a senior (1949–1950).
+His 13.7 points per game average over his USC career was a then school record.
+As a senior, he was selected team captain and the team's most valuable player.
+Sharman, who was known as "Battling Bill", received a standing ovation from USC's fans for the last 1½ minutes of his final college game, played against John Wooden and the UCLA Bruins.
+Sharman was twice selected All-Pacific Coast Conference (PCC) and twice was named the PCC's Most Valuable Player.

-Sharman was twice selected All-Pacific Coast Conference and twice as the Conference's MVP.
-Following his senior year, Sharman was selected as a member of the 1950 NCAA Men's Basketball All-Americans, first team, along with his future Boston Celtic teammate Bob Cousy.
+Following his senior year, it is reported that Sharman was a consensus first-team 1950 NCAA Men's Basketball All-American, along with his future Boston Celtic teammate Bob Cousy.
+It was contemporaneously reported in 1950 that the International News Service and Colliers Magazine named Sharman a first-team All-American, the Associated Press and United Press named him a second-team All-American, and Look magazine named him a third-team All-American.
+The Sporting News also named him a first-team All-American.

-Sharman played USC basketball under Hall of Fame head coach Sam Barry.
-In addition to Sharman, Barry coached two other future Hall of Fame coaches in college, Tex Winter and Alex Hannum.
+Sharman played forward for USC under Hall of Fame head coach Sam Barry.
+In addition to Sharman, Barry coached two other future Hall of Fame coaches at USC, Tex Winter and Alex Hannum.
 Sharman was Hannum's teammate from 1946 to 1948 at USC.
-They both played with Winter during the 1946-47 USC season.
+They both played with Winter during the 1946–47 USC season.

 Professional baseball career

-In 1950, the Brooklyn Dodgers offered him a contract with a $12,000 signing bonus, at a time when professional baseball was more prestigious than professional basketball.
+In 1950, the Brooklyn Dodgers baseball organization offered Sharman a contract with a $12,000 signing bonus, at a time when professional baseball was more prestigious than professional basketball.
 However, Sharman knew he had been taken by the Washington Capitols in the NBA draft, so he got the Dodgers to agree that he not be prevented from playing professional basketball.